Who We Are

 Board Member

-Hasanah Chhom is a Vietnamese and Champa wife, mother, proven leader, and advocate dedicated to empowering communities and amplifying underrepresented voices.
-Born in a refugee camp in Thailand and raised in the United States since she was four months old, she proudly embraces her Vietnamese and Champa heritage and her Muslim faith.
+Hasanah Chhom is a wife, mother, leader, and advocate dedicated to empowering communities and amplifying underrepresented voices.
+Born in a refugee camp in Thailand and raised in the United States from infancy, she is of Vietnamese and Champa heritage and proudly embraces her Muslim faith.

-Hasanah also enjoys volunteering and contributing to causes that advance equity and empowerment.
-She brings professional experience from the medical field, having worked as a patient services representative in a pediatric clinic, supporting families and enhancing patient care.
+Hasanah is a committed leader who supports initiatives that advance community engagement, inclusion, and cultural representation, and she volunteers in support of causes that promote equity and empowerment.
+She also brings professional experience from the medical field as a patient services representative in a pediatric clinic, where she supported families and enhanced patient care.

-As a wife and mother of four, Hasanah balances family, education, and leadership with passion and determination.
-Through her personal and professional life, she remains committed to inspiring others and fostering positive change in her community.
+As a mother of four, Hasanah balances family, education, and leadership with purpose and determination, and remains committed to making a meaningful impact in her community.

 Transforming Lives Starts Here